 As a solo artist, Idol went on to release a number of hit songs, including “Rebel Yell” and “White Wedding.”
 He had eight top 10 singles on the Billboard Hot 100 chart, including the No. 1 hit “Cradle of Love.”
 He’s also dabbled in acting, with a role in Oliver Stones’ 1991 film “The Doors,” and released an autobiography, “Dancing With Myself.”

 Most recently, Idol rereleased his 1985 album “Vital Idol” as “Vital Idol: Revitalized” in 2018.

 5. Morrissey: The Smiths

 In 1982, Morrissey teamed up with guitarist Johnny Marr, bassist Andy Rourke and drummer Mike Joyce to form the Smiths.
 Over the next four years they released four albums, all of which reached No. 1 or No. 2 on the U.K. charts, according to Biography.com.
 The band split in 1987, and Morrissey launched his solo career the following year.

 Morrissey released his first solo album, “Viva Hate,” in 1988, which has been certified gold by the RIAA.
 He’s since gone on to release a dozen more.
 His latest album, “I Am Not a Dog on a Chain,” was released in March 2020.
 Every album he has released has reached the top 10 on the U.K. charts, Forbes reported.

-Morrissey is set to kick off his Las Vegas residency in the summer of 2020.
+Morrissey kicked off his Las Vegas residency in the summer of 2020.

 6. Annie Lennox: Eurythmics